dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/OmniaCluster/BuildingCluster/Authentication.rst

 The provided inventory should contain ``auth_server`` and ``login`` [optional] groups.
 The inventory file is case-sensitive.
 Follow the format provided in the `sample files <../../../samplefiles.html#inventory-file>`_.

-    * Do not include the IP of the control plane or local host in the ``auth_server`` group of the inventory file.
+    * Do not include the IP of the OIM or local host in the ``auth_server`` group of the inventory file.
     * For `secure login node functionality <Authentication.html#configuring-login-node-security>`_, ensure to add the ``login`` group in the provided inventory file.
 To customize the security features on the login node, update the desired parameters in ``input/login_node_security_config.yml``.
     * If a subsequent run of ``security.yml`` fails, the ``security_config.yml`` file will be unencrypted.

 .. note::

-    * Installation of OpenLDAP server on the control plane is not supported.
+    * Installation of OpenLDAP server on the OIM is not supported.
     * Omnia sets up the internal OpenLDAP server for user authentication after the execution of ``security.yml`` or ``omnia.yml`` playbook.
 If login fails for an OpenLDAP user, then check if the ``slapd-ltd.service`` is running on the authentication server.
 For more information, `click here <../../../../Troubleshooting/FAQ/Common/Security.html>`_.

 .. caution:: No users will be created by Omnia.